cyber2200/br-jquery/README.md

 wrapper around it, read and run `node build.js`, and check that the files haven't changed.

-## Minifed Version
+## minifed version

-To include the minified version, use a middleware:
+to include the minified version, use a middleware:

 ``` javascript
 var browserify = require('browserify'),